Whale Research Reser Mapping albris

 As a result of unlawful drone operations near fires this year, fire managers have temporarily grounded all aerial firefighting aircraft on several occasions for safety reasons.
 Shutting down firefighting operations could cause wildfires to become larger and can threaten lives, property, and valuable natural and cultural resources.

-The bottom line is “If You Fly, We Can’t."
+The National Interagency Fire Center (NIFC) says it best: “If You Fly, We Can’t."

 Please fly responsibly – keep your drone away from wildfires.